laravel/docs/vite.md

 Laravel integrates seamlessly with Vite by providing an official plugin and Blade directive to load your assets for development and production.

 > {tip} Are you running Laravel Mix?
 Vite has replaced Laravel Mix in new Laravel installations.
 For Mix documentation, please visit the [Laravel Mix](https://laravel-mix.com/) website.
-If you would like to switch to Vite, please see our [upgrade guide](https://github.com/laravel/vite-plugin/blob/main/UPGRADE.md#migrating-from-laravel-mix-to-vite).
+If you would like to switch to Vite, please see our [migration guide](https://github.com/laravel/vite-plugin/blob/main/UPGRADE.md#migrating-from-laravel-mix-to-vite).

 <a name="vite-or-mix"></a>
 #### Choosing Between Vite And Laravel Mix